uio-bmi/IN-BIOSx000/Educloud/index.md

 * You need a Norwegian digital ID (BankID, MinID, BuyPass, Commfides).

-* You also need a Feide account at a Norwegian educational institution.

 * Educloud also requires two-factor authentication (2FA) to be set up in addition to a username and password.
 You need to install a mobile app to generate 2FA codes (one-time codes).
 This app will generate a pseudo-random 6-digit code every 30 seconds.
 There are several such apps that you may use.
 We recommend `Google Authenticator` and `Microsoft Authenticator`:

    * [Google Authenticator for iOS](https://apps.apple.com/us/app/google-authenticator/id388497605)